fscbco/topnews/README.md

-# Top News: Internal Team News Feed
+d# Top News: Internal Team News Feed

 In order to evaluate your stengths as a developer, we are requesting you complete a brief take-home code challenge that involves some work on the full web stack.
 We expect this to take 2 to 4 hours of your time.
 After developing your solution, please submit a Pull Request on Github and we will discuss your code on a screenshare at the next interview.